RAJPATEL-DROID/RAJPATEL-DROID/README.md

 ![](https://komarev.com/ghpvc/?username=RAJPATEL-DROID&color=green)

 ## Introduction
 Greetings!
 I'm a software engineer with a strong background in backend development.
-My tech stack includes Java, Spring Boot 3.0, Vert.x, Go Lang.
+My tech stack includes Java, Spring Boot 3.0, Vert.x,Python, Go Lang.
 I'm particularly interested in system design and distributed systems, and I enjoy solving DSA problems on online platforms like LeetCode and GeeksForGeeks.
 Currently working at S&P Global as an Apprentice.
 On the daily basis, I deal with Python and Java Codebase at my organization with some amount of devops tools like terraform.

 ## Personal Projects
 ### 1. [Metric Monitoring System](https://github.com/rajpatel-droid/metricmonitoringsystem)